jlyonsmith/prusa_connect_uploader/README.md

 systemctl status prusa-connect-uploader@prusa-env.service
 ```

 If all is well you will see the capture file, then the successful upload to Prusa Connect.
-Note that your printer must switched on an be connected to Prusa Connect for uploads to work.
+Note that your printer must switched on and be sending telemetry to Prusa Connect for uploads to work.

-If you are building from source, I recommend you use [Cross](https://github.com/cross-rs/cross) to cross compile for `--target aarch64-unknown-linux-gnu` if uploading to a Raspberry Pi.
-You can use the command `just cross user@host` to compile and upload in one step.
+If you are building from source, I recommend you use [Cross](https://github.com/cross-rs/cross) to cross compile for `--target aarch64-unknown-linux-gnu` and then `scp` the binary to your Raspberry Pi.
+You can use the command `just cross user@host` in the project to compile and upload in one step.
+See [Just](https://github.com/casey/just).